English Colony of Barcelona Football Team: Sociedad de Foot-Ball de Barcelona (1894–96)

-The heat of the summer of 1894 gave rise to a conflict between the club's members, which caused the entity to split into two groups, one led by Reeves and the other by Cockram and William MacAndrews, which led to the creation of two separate teams, with Reeves's side becoming known as Sociedad de Foot-Ball de Barcelona in mid-autumn.
-Both sides suffered from an immediate lack of players, so Reeves turned to Club Regatas again, recruiting Tordo, Soñé and Codina, and then turns to the Barcelona Cricket Club as well, recruiting new British members such as Quiney, Fallon, Heather, and most notably, another pioneering pair of brothers, the Parsons, John and William.
-On the other hand, Cockram's group decides to move and settle in the neighboring town of Sant Vicenç de Torelló in Osona, emerged where they introduced football to the Colonia Borgonyà from the Scottish spinning company J& P Coats Ltd. and thus the Torelló Foot-ball Association was born, for the entertainment of their workers.
+Either at the end of 1894 or the beginning of 1895, and as suggested in the press, they formally started a football club in Barcelona by founding the Sociedad de Foot-Ball de Barcelona (Spanish translation of Foot-ball Club Barcelona).
+Between 1892 and 1894, Reeves and Cochran always acted as captains of the two sides into which the members of the club were divided every Sunday, but the last example of this took place on 8 December 1894.
+In his next and last match with the Barcelona club, Cochran appeared with the loss of the captaincy, which was given to the 20-year-old John Beaty-Pownall.
+This was most likely the result of a growing conflict between him and Reeves, probably about the formalization process that the club was going through.
+Their conflict spread to the rest of the club's members, which caused the entity to split into two groups, one led by Reeves and the other by Cochran, Wood, and MacAndrews.
+Both sides suffered from an immediate lack of players, so Reeves turned to Club Regatas again, recruiting Tordo, Soñé, and Codina, and then to the Barcelona Cricket Club, recruiting new British members such as Quiney, Fallon, Heather, and most notably, another pioneering pair of brothers, the Parsons, John and William.
+The Parsons would go on to co-found FC Barcelona in 1899 while Fallon went on to co-found Escocès FC in 1900.
+On the other hand, Cochran's group decided to move and settle in the neighboring town of Sant Vicenç de Torelló in Osona, where they introduced football to the Colonia Borgonyà from the Scottish spinning company J& P Coats Ltd, which resulted in the creation of the Torelló Foot-ball Association (which was erroneously translated as Asociación de Foot-ball de Torelló).